-First, rest assured that foreign citizens have the same equal rights under the laws of Costa Rica to own property the same as a Costa Rican citizen does.
+First, rest assured that foreign citizens have the same equal rights under the laws of Costa Rica to buy and own property the same as a Costa Rican citizen does.
 Property can be purchased in your personal name or in the name of a Costa Rica corporation that you represent.
 If you choose to go he route of a Costa Rica corporation, this corporation can also be owned by a foreign corporation or LLC- limited liability company.

 How do I know if the property is legal?

 All legal property in Costa Rica is registered in the National Public Registry of Properties, this include condos, homes, lots, farms and ocean front .A Legally registered property will be identified by its Folio Real number, a number that corresponds to the specific property and a Plano Catastro number, this is the register property survey.

 By the laws of Costa Rica any funds being wired into the country over $10,000.00 has to go thru a legally registered “SUGEF” escrow agency.
 SUGEF is the Spanish Acronym for General Superintendence of Financial Entities; this is basically the Governmental Banking and Financial Regulatory Department of Costa Rica.
 This ensures that your money is protected while your property is in the due diligence stage of an offer contract.
 Your funds are fully protected by the laws.
 We at RE/MAX Tres Amigos have worked with and know the best escrow service Companies to utilize.